Best Dog Crates for a Baby Household (2026)

 A crate’s job description changes the day a baby comes home.
 Before: a house-training tool.
 After: the dog’s embassy — sovereign territory where no crawling citizen may enter, the place chaos can’t follow.
 Every anxious-dog plan leans on it, and even bombproof dogs need somewhere to file their resignation during a birthday party.

 - Den comfort.
 Does the dog treat it as a bedroom or a holding cell?
-Layout, airflow, and sightlines matter.
+Layout, airflow, and sightlines matter — and owners say a lot about both.

 - Sturdiness.
 Latches, frame flex, and escape-artist resistance.